 Businesses can check informally with planning services whether a proposed development needs planning permission.
 If you need this information in writing, you can also apply for a formal decision, known as a lawful development certificate.

 Building new premises

 Businesses seeking to build new premises need to apply to the council (planning services) for planning permission.
-Applications for new premises are decided in line with the council's Unitary Development Plan which sets out planning policies by which a planning application will be judged.
+Applications for new premises are decided in line with the council's Local Plan which sets out planning policies by which a planning application will be judged.
 Points that will be looked at include:

 - number, size, layout, siting and external appearance of buildings

 - proposed means of access, landscaping and impact on the neighbourhood

 - availability of infrastructure such as roads and water supply

 - proposed use of the development, and how it relates to the locality.

 Minor extensions of existing premises, including additional buildings within the site, may not need a planning application because the development is already permitted under Schedule 2 of the Town and Country Planning (General Permitted Development) Order 1995.
 For factories or warehouses planning permission is required if the extension:

 - materially affects the external appearance of the building